How to work with SQL folders

 Default value |

 Here you can enter a default value using an OCL expression.
-This is already in the field when the user calls the query, but can be changed.
-In order to use the logged-in user as the default value, the expression self.asstring can be entered here.If it is a search field with the Date field type, a drop-down list will also appear from which you can select one of the following default values:
+This is already in the field when the user invokes the query, but can be changed. ![]() In order to use the logged-in user as the default value, the expression self.asstring can be entered here.If the search field is of the Date field type, a drop-down list will also appear from which you can select one of the following default values:

 If the search field is Boolean (True/False), enter the default value as follows: